 - Directly elected mayors and the new structure in local governance – 6 months in

 - Creating the Northern Powerhouse

 The UK’s decision to exit the European Union has created an extended period of uncertainty.
-Decision makers from right across local and central government and the wider public sector need to be ready to respond to the restructuring of policy and powers.
-Discussion within the public sector is important to help identify the potential challenges the changes will have on financing, workforce and local economies.
+Decision makers from right across local and central government and the wider public sector need to be ready to respond to the restructuring of policy and powers, as well as prepare for the potential impact the changes will have on financing, workforce and local economies.